mtib/dnd-5e-colorized-sheets/README.md

-# dnd-5e-colorized-sheets
+# DND 5th Edition Character Sheets Colorized

-DND 5th Edition Character Sheets Colorized
+Because printer cartriges are a scam and you may have some color left when black is empty.